playcanvas/developer.playcanvas.com/content/zh/faq/change_color.md

 ---
-title: 改变模型的颜色
+title: Change the material of a model
-keywords: 资源, 材质, 创建, 颜色, 表面, 法线, 高光
+keywords: asset, material, create, color, surface, normal, specular
 ---

-## 如何修改模型的颜色？
+## How do I change the material of a model?

 <img src="https://playcanvas.com/static-assets/instructions/change_material.gif"/>